 Here’s a quick overview of the 3 zones:

 The key idea is to set aside 8-10 Go-Zone hours in a week, when you are operating in your “Ideal Performance State”.
-In this zone, you are focusing intensely on 1 item at a time, for two-hour periods, with totally no distractions or excuses (yes, that means no smses/ phone calls/ emails etc.) You will be amazed at how much you can accomplish in just 2 hours if you set your mind on getting the most important tasks – and nothing else.
+In this zone, you experience energy peaks and focus intensely on critical tasks, one item at a time, for two-hour periods, with absolutely no distractions or excuses (yes, that means no texts/phone calls/emails, etc.) You will be amazed at how much you can accomplish in that period of time if you set your mind on getting the most important tasks – and nothing else.

 For every Go-Zone hour, you reward yourself with a No-Zone hour.
 This is when you do the exact opposite – you focus on staying totally away from work.
-That includes not even thinking about work.
+That includes not even thinking about anything on your daily task list.
 Instead, immerse yourself in something or anything that you enjoy fully, so you can recharge for the next Go Zone.

 Everything else outside of these 2 zones (and your sleep time) is your Slow-Zone, which is also the default mode that most of us function in.
-Here, you are in cruise mode – work gets done, but with much more wastage and not at optimal productivity.
+Here, you are in cruise mode – work gets done, but without requiring significant mental energy, with much more wastage, and not at optimal productivity.

 Obviously, implementing this system requires some changes to your current routine.
 But, if you can create more time for yourself and get more work done, isn’t it worth it?